froooze/DEXBot2/README.md

 # View bot status and resource usage
 pm2 status

-# View real-time logs from all bots
+# View real-time logs from all bots (or specific bot)
 pm2 logs

-# View logs from specific bot
 pm2 logs <bot-name>

 # Stop all bots (or specific bot)